 Stationery can be engraved, blind embossed, thermographed or flat printed.

 Engraving is one of the oldest and most beautiful processes for reproducing images on paper.
 The appeal of engraving lies in the exquisite detail created by its three-dimensional impression.
 Engraving is produced when the copy is etched in reverse into a copper plate.
 Ink is deposited in the resulting cavity.
 The engraving press then forces the paper into the cavity, creating a raised impression.
 The paper is literally raised, with the ink adhering to the raised surface.
 The fact that the paper is raised is what distinguishes engraving from thermography and flat-printing.

 Engraved stationery is more expensive than thermographed or flat-printed stationery.
 However, much of the price difference lies in the initial cost of the engraving plate.
 Since engraving plates can be used over and over again, subsequent orders of engraved stationery cost only a little more than other types of stationery.

 Thermography is sometimes called “raised printing,” although the printing is not raised at all.
 Unlike engraving, where the paper is actually raised, the raise in thermography is created by a resinous powder that is melted over the flat-printed ink.
 Thermography is less expensive than engraving but, while quite handsome, is not quite as luxurious as engraving.

-Correspondence sheets are single sheets of stationery that fold in half to fit their envelopes.
-They were once called “half sheets” because they were half the size of formal letter sheets.
+Half sheets are single sheets of stationery that fold in half to fit their envelopes.
 They may be embellished with your monogram, name, address, or name and address.
-Write only on the front of a correspondence sheet, never the back.
+Write only on the front of a half sheet, never the back.
 If you need additional space, use blank second sheets.

 Have more stationery etiquette questions?
 Email our Crane Concierge at email@example.com.